ppy/osu-wiki/wiki/osu!_tournament_client/en.md

 - Use `Team Editor` to manage teams and players.
 - Use `Rounds Editor` to manage rounds and mappools.
-- Use `Bracket Editor` to create new match and manage match teams, rounds and time.
+- Use `Bracket Editor` to create new matches and manage match teams, rounds and time.

 ## Customisation